notmuch/notmuch/doc/man1/notmuch-insert.rst

         message is always stored to disk in its original form (ciphertext).

+        ``nostash`` is the same as ``true`` except that it will not stash newly-discovered session keys in the database.

-        Be aware that the index is likely sufficient to reconstruct the cleartext of the message itself, so please ensure that the notmuch message index is adequately protected.
-DO NOT USE ``--decrypt=true`` without considering the security of
+        Be aware that the index is likely sufficient (and a stashed session key is certainly sufficient) to reconstruct the cleartext of the message itself, so please ensure that the notmuch message index is adequately protected.
+DO NOT USE ``--decrypt=true`` or ``--decrypt=nostash`` without
-        your index.
+        considering the security of your index.

         See also ``index.decrypt`` in **notmuch-config(1)**.